-I am a senior researcher in the Knowledge Representation & Reasoning group of the Computer Science Department of the Vrije Universiteit Amsterdam.
+I am Chief Scientist for Knowledge Representation at Elsevier Content & Innovation.
 You can have a look at e.g. my publications, presentations, videos and code.
 I even have a relatively up-to-date Linkedin profile and a neglected Twitter account.

 Since february 2015, I am the senior technical lead for the “Structured Data Hub” (Datalegend), work package 4 within the larger CLARIAH project.
 The hub is meant to bring together a wide variety of heterogeneous datasets from the field of socio-economic history and will facilitate cross-dataset querying at a scale that is hitherto impossible.
 Similar to the Data2Semantics project, I strive to bring the benefits of semantic technologies to users through lightweight user-friendly applications rather than expose users directly to the technology.
 The challenge remains to adapt to current practice, and develop sufficiently powerful incentives.
 See http://datalegend.net